 Isn’t this a catchy headlines for an article or a video?
-People would love to watch such videos on fake doctors and medical experts, especially in India.
+People would love to watch such videos, especially in India.
 We love to watch someone going down, someone being ridiculed, some controversy, fights and arguments, isn’t it?
 It’s so easy and there is so much more entertainment.
-Isn’t that a reason, the most putrid and illogical shows on the Indian television gain the maximum amount of views.
+Isn’t that a reason, the most putrid and illogical shows on the Indian television & social media, gain the maximum amount of views.

 Such people are everywhere around the world, but in India, they may be in an even greater number.
 You can find babas treating people with chronic diseases by doing things which is beyond comprehension.
 There are babas who kiss people to cure them, other one sucks out kidney stones by placing his mouth on the stomach, there are babas who touch people, and they get cured of broken spines and chronic diseases and start dancing around in front of hundreds of people, and the quackery goes on and on.

 Now let’s take examples of a more refined type.
 There are babas selling self-made ayurvedic medicines openly on television, claiming it to be the wonder cure or drug for every possible disease.
 There are social media and YouTube doctors, who give cures of diseases on channel, openly without fear.
 They claim to cure thyroid, PCOD, remove specks, cure digestion issues in 24hrs, cure corona virus, cure depression, cancers, heart disease, arthritis, liver disease, AIDS, you name it and they have an instant, overnight cure, for everyone.